enjoy-digital/litex/doc/fhdl.rst

 A "fragment" is a unit of logic, which is composed of:

 * A list of combinatorial statements.
-* A list of synchronous statements.
+* A list of synchronous statements, or a clock domain name -> synchronous statements dictionary.
 * A list of instances.
 * A list of memories.
 * A list of simulation functions (see :ref:`simulating`).